Lawrence Scott: Writing

 In 1986, Scott's short story "The House of Funerals" won the Tom-Gallon Award.
 His published books include novels, a short-story collection, a work of non-fiction and a volume of poems.
 His partner since the 1970s, Jenny Green, also a teacher, is his first reader and she is the author of a memoir entitled Somewhere Round the Corner.

 Scott's first novel, Witchbroom (Allison and Busby, 1992), was shortlisted for a Commonwealth Writers' Prize and was broadcast as a Book at Bedtime on BBC Radio 4 in 1993, abridged by Margaret Busby in eight episodes, produced by Marina Salandy-Brown and read by the author.
 A 25th-anniversary edition of Witchbroom, published by Papillote Press, was launched in Trinidad at PaperBased bookshop in Port-of-Spain on 18 March 2017, with a keynote address by Earl Lovelace and readings by Ken Ramchand, Barbara Jenkins and Marina Salandy-Brown.
 Witchbroom was described by Trinidad and Tobago Newsday as "a breathtaking novel, filled with memorable characters and important history."
 According to the review in BookBlast, "Lawrence Scott weaves a magical, lush tapestry of words and images, bringing alive local legends and family narratives; and redressing written histories.
 The impact of the events recounted still resonate in Caribbean society today.
 A quasi-historical novel, Witchbroom recounts the story of a colonial white enclave on an offshore island through muddled memories. ...
 The stories are bewitching and highly disturbing.
 The reader surfs a tidal wave of addictive fascination like a Dickensian tricoteuse sitting beside the guillotine in Paris watching heads roll during the public executions of 1793-4.

 Of his 1994 story collection Ballad for the New World, Publishers Weekly said: "Scott ... has filled his collection of 12 short stories with all the rich nuances of the Caribbean, creating a convincing backdrop that allows even the most sedentary armchair traveler to visualize each tale's progression."

 Scott's second novel, Aelred's Sin (1998), described by Raoul Pantin as "a fine and sensitive and compassionate book…a worthwhile contribution to the hallowed tradition of West Indian literature", won a Commonwealth Writers' Prize Best Book (Canada & Caribbean) in 1999.
+In 2000, Aelred's Sin was longlisted for the International IMPAC Dublin Literary Award.

 Night Calypso (2004), Scott's next novel, was described by Mike Phillips in The Guardian as "unique in being a serious, knowledgeable and beautifully written treatise about a little-known corner of experience and its relationship to a wider world", while Chris Searle in the Morning Star called it "an educative, startling and moving reading experience".
+It was also nominated for the International IMPAC Dublin Literary Award, appearing on the 2006 longlist.